Choline Benefits: Brain Health & Nutrition Essentials

 16:9clue via Wikimedia

-During early development, choline is critical for brain formation and cognitive function.
+During early development, ,choline, is critical for brain formation and cognitive function.
 It influences neural tube closure and the development of the hippocampus, the brain's memory center.
-Research on rodents has shown that maternal choline supplementation enhances offspring’s memory and learning abilities throughout life.
+Research on rodents has shown that maternal ,choline, supplementation enhances offspring’s memory and learning abilities throughout life.
 This nutrient also modifies DNA methylation in the brain, affecting gene expression tied to cognitive processes.
-In humans, inadequate choline during pregnancy may result in developmental deficits for the fetus.
+In humans, inadequate ,choline, during pregnancy may result in developmental deficits for the fetus.